 Using the right terminology is a useful first step.
 Machine learning (ML) is a key technology in the ‘4th Industrial Revolution’, (also referred to as 'Industry 4.0') that is 'blurring the lines between the physical, digital and biological spheres'.

 ML is often used interchangeably with the term ‘Artificial Intelligence’ (AI).
-This has arisen as ML is one of the key technologies that is expected to underpin the workings of AI, but a true AI system is yet to be developed.
-One day in the future, ML could help an AI system to build an understanding of its environment through learning.
+This has arisen as learning is one of the key cognitive functions that can be mimicked by machines in order to demonstrate AI.
+As well as learning, the other cognitive functions that may be mimicked are reasoning and problem solving.
+ML can help an AI system to build an understanding of its environment through learning.

 Types of machine learning